Where to Stay in Sakai

 Insider tip: Sakai is famous for its high-quality knives and traditional crafts like cut glass and textiles.
 Look for artisan workshops or specialized shops for unique souvenirs.

-Safety in Sakai
+Stay in Sakai Station Area

 Very safeSolo Female Travel